jonathanmendoza-tx/nest-example/README.md

 # Nest Example

-Analysis of transaction data from a nest device.
+Cyber-intrusions and cyber-attacks are a serious concern, and as the number of devices connected to the internet has exponentially increased, so have these threats.
+Many homes are being connected using products like Nest, and Alexa.
+For these devices, convenience has overshadowed the need for robust security and detection against intrusions.
+We can provide machine-learning powered security to complement the convenience of these devices, and keep the user and their data secure.

+Analysis on the traffic of a Nest device has been performed, and this insight can be used to train complex models for the purpose of detecting anomalies *before* they reach the device.

-Read report on my jupyter notebook: analysis.ipynb
+For further information, read my report on my jupyter notebook: analysis.ipynb

-## Project Overview
+## Overview

 - Observations regarding dataset
 - Feature engineering of nest dataset